sencha/extjs-grid-performance/README.md

 Results from each test are output in the console.log and also on the page.

 The test wrapper code is located is the `src` directory and available as a static class (test_metrics_static.js) or one that can be instantiated (test_metrics.js).

-This code is based upon Mats Brynste's approach to JS metrics.

 ## Test methodology